The 2 most innovative companies in the world today are changing how hundreds of millions of Asian consumers buy food, book hotels, and (a lot) more

-In the first half of 2018, Meituan Dianping—a Chinese tech platform that expedites the booking and delivery of services such as food, hotel stays, and movie tickets—facilitated 27.7 billion transactions (worth $33.8 billion) for more than 350 million people in 2,800 cities.
-That’s 1,783 Meituan-enabled services every second of every day, with each customer using it an average of three times a week.
+In the first half of 2018, Meituan Dianping—a Chinese tech platform that expedites the booking and delivery of services such as food, hotel stays, and movie tickets—facilitated $33.8 billion worth of transactions for more than 350 million people in 2,800 cities.
+In food delivery alone, it handled 2.77 billion transactions: That’s 178 Meituan-enabled services every second of every day.
+The average customer used Meituan 38% more often than the prior year.

 Meanwhile, in Southeast Asia, Grab, the Singapore-based ride-hailing company, forced Uber out of the region in 2018 and acquired its local operations.
 A few months later, it expanded its app to offer its 130 million users not only food delivery and travel booking, but also financial and other services.
 These efforts helped Grab hit $1 billion in revenue in 2018 and attract more than $3 billion in fresh funding to expand.
 Later this year, it’ll add healthcare services from Ping An, the Chinese digital health giant.